drewschield/Z-chromosome_analysis_hirundo/README.md

 Population genetic summary statistics output from `pixy` are in the `pixy_results` directory.
 Tajima's *D* statistics are in the `tajimas_d_results` directory.
 Relative population differentiation statistics (*Fst* and *PBS*) are in the `fst_results` and `pbs_results` directories.
+Topology weighting results are in the `twisst_results` directory.
 R scripts used in analyses are in the `R` directory.

 Note that you will need to adjust the organization of file locations and paths to suit your environment.